 Q: How can I stop my ATV goggles from fogging up?

 A: Spray an anti-fog solution on the goggles before each ride to repel moisture and condensation.
 Or use a brand that has enhanced ventilation to allow warm air to travel through them instead of being trapped inside.

 A: Use a microfiber cloth or rag to scrub away any dirt or dust from the lens.
 Avoid using rough paper towels or other fabrics that may scratch the lens.
 You can also place the goggles under warm soapy water.

 Q: What is a tear-off lens?

 A: A tear-off or rip-off lens is a thin layer of clear film that fits over the glass.
 Typically there are several of these layered on top of one another, and they can be quickly ripped away when they get dirty.

-If you want a lower-priced pair with breathable foam and a tinted lens, try the Jamiewin ATV Racing Goggles.
+If you want a pair that’s lower-priced but also high-quality, try the Fox Racing Goggles.